UMR-CNRM/PHYEX/docs/Developer.md

 - dispatch the code contained in 'ext' into the subdirectories of 'arpifs'
 - remove the files listed in the PHYEX repository in the 'src/arome/gmkpack\_ignored\_files' file

-## CONTRIBUTION WORKFLOW FOR MESO-NH DEVELOPERS
+## Contribution workflow for MESO-NH developers

 The physics source code is embedded in the Méso-NH source code.